Developed by Elaine Seymour, Stephen Carroll and Tim Weston

 The SALG was developed based on over 300 student interviews where researchers found that students were effective at self-reporting on what they had gained from certain aspects of a course, but not what they liked.
 The first version of the SALG was tested in 14 courses at 8 institutions, and revised.
 The SALG was converted to a web-based assessment, and 30 faculty in a wide variety of disciplines used it and provided feedback.
 The SALG was revised in 2007, to be applicable to all disciplines and many pedagogies.
 The SALG has been used by over 18000 instructors and they have collected over 38000 student responses.
 Results are published in one conference proceeding.

-- E. Seymour, D. Wiese, A. Hunter, and S. Daffinrud, Creating a Better Mousetrap: On-line Student Assessment of their Learning Gains, 2000.
+- E. Seymour, D. Wiese, A. Hunter, and S. Daffinrud, Creating a Better Mousetrap: On-line Student Assessment of their Learning Gains, presented at the National Meeting of the American Chemical Society, San Francisco, CA, 2000.

 We don't have any translations of this assessment yet.